Mohamed-Abou-Daif/CucumberFramework/README.md

 - Update src/test/resources/config.properties with your application's URL and other relevant settings.
 - Configure the WebDriver settings in src/test/resources/driver.properties.

-# Install Dependencies: Navigate to the project root directory and install the required dependencies using Maven:
+# Install Dependencies:

+-Navigate to the project root directory and install the required dependencies using Maven:
 - cd CucumberFramework
 - mvn clean install